 - Bags and dark circles under the eyes

 - Drooping lower eyelids that show the white below the iris

-What to Expect During a Blepharoplasty
+What to Expect During a Blepharoplasty in Manhattan

 Surgery can be done separately on either the upper or lower eyelids, at the same time on both the upper and lower eyelids, or with a face, neck, eyebrow, or forehead lift.
 If both the upper and lower lids are being done, the surgery can take up to three hours.

 During an upper eyelid procedure, incisions are made in the crease of the upper eyelid to remove the excess fat.
 During a lower eyelid procedure, an incision is made on the inside of the eyelid beneath the lashes or behind the lower eyelid.
 The lower eyelid fat is then removed through the incision.
-The incisions are unnoticeable after they have healed because fine sutures are used to stitch the skin and are removed four days later.
+The incisions are unnoticeable after they have healed because fine sutures are used to stitch the skin and are removed five days later.
 Scarring is not visible because of where the incisions are made.